Hey, I'm Nick Meador

 - Rely on rigid formulas that don't allow that person to discover or express who they really are.

 Instead, I meet people wherever they are and keep things as practical as possible.
-Instead of asking adopt to adopt insider jargon, I adapt to their style of communication.
+I don't ask ask people to use insider jargon.
+I adapt to their style of communication.

 Personally I have overcome chronic anxiety, depression, fatigue, and substance abuse.
 And while many figures in different camps provided assistance, ultimately I had to take responsibility for my own well-being to make any real progress.